Clement A. Trott: World War I

-By the beginning of November 1916, Trott returned to the United States and assumed duty as Assistant Professor of Military Science and Tactics at University of Illinois.
-During his tenure there, United States entered the World War I and Trott was given new assignment.
-He was promoted to major on May 15, 1917 and ordered to Fort Sheridan, Illinois, where he assumed duty first as Company and then battalion commander within Officers' Training Camp.
+By the beginning of November 1916, Trott returned to the United States and assumed duty as Assistant Professor of Military Science and Tactics at the University of Illinois.
+During his tenure there, the United States entered the World War and Trott was given a new assignment.
+He was promoted to major on May 15, 1917, and ordered to Fort Sheridan, Illinois, where he assumed duty, first as Company and then battalion commander within the Officers' Training Camp.

-Trott was promoted to the temporary rank of lieutenant colonel on August 5, 1917 and ordered to Camp Sherman, Ohio, where he joined 330th Infantry Regiment, 83rd Division.
-He was tasked with training of Guardsmen of Ohio National Guard until December 1917 and embarked for France.
+Trott was promoted again, this time to the temporary rank of lieutenant colonel, on August 5, and ordered to Camp Sherman, Ohio, where he joined the newly activated 330th Infantry Regiment, part of the 83rd Division.
+He was tasked with training of guardsmen of the Ohio National Guard until December 1917 when he embarked for France.

-In January 1918, Trott joined the British 21st Division as an Observer and after three weeks in that capacity, he was ordered to the Army General Staff College at Langres.
-He completed the course and served as an Instructor until the end of June 1918, when he served again as an observer, now with American 1st and 2nd Divisions during the combats at Château Thierry and Montdidier fronts.
+In January 1918, Trott joined the British 21st Division as an observer.
+After three weeks in that capacity, he was ordered to the General Staff College of the American Expeditionary Forces (AEF) at Langres.
+He completed the course and served there as an instructor until the end of June 1918, when he served again as an observer, now with the American 1st and 2nd Divisions during the hard fighting around Château Thierry and Montdidier.

-Trott then rejoined 83rd Division by the beginning of July 1918 and served as Divisional Chief of Staff under Major general Edwin F. Glenn.
-The 83rd Division did not saw action as a complete formation and provided replacements for other combat formations.
-Trott was meanwhile promoted to the temporary rank of colonel on July 30, 1918 and joined the headquarters of 5th Division as Chief of Staff under Major general John E. McMahon.
+Trott then rejoined the 83rd Division in early July and served as chief of staff of the division, commanded by Major General Edwin F. Glenn, which had only recently arrived in France.
+The division did not see any action as a complete formation and instead provided replacements for other combat formations in the AEF.
+Trott was meanwhile promoted to the temporary rank of colonel on July 30, and soon joined the headquarters of the 5th Division as its chief of staff under Major General John E. McMahon.

-The 5th Division was completely different kind of formation than his previous service with 83rd Division, and Trott had the opportunity to participate in the planning and execution of large military operations.
-He served in that capacity during the Battle of Saint-Mihiel in mid-September 1918 and then during the Battle of Argonne in October-November that year.
-Trott distinguished himself in this capacity and was praised by both 5th commanders, generals McMahon and Hanson E. Ely.
-For his service in France, he was decorated with Army Distinguished Service Medal and also received Silver Star citation for his visits of frontlines during combat.
-Also Allies of the United States did not forget of him and Trott was appointed Officer of the Legion of Honour and received Croix de Guerre with Palm by the France.

-Following the Armistice in November 1918, the 5th Division marched to Luxembourg, where it was stationed near Esch-sur-Alzette for occupation duty until the beginning of July 1919.
+The 5th Division, a Regular Army formation (although in practise it was composed largely of draftees with only a relatively small number of professional soldiers), was a completely different kind of formation than his previous experience with the 83rd Division, and Trott had the opportunity to participate in the planning and execution of large-scale military operations.
+He served in that capacity during the Battle of Saint-Mihiel in mid-September and then during the Meuse–Argonne offensive in October-November that year.
+Trott distinguished himself in this capacity and was praised by both commanders of the 5th Division, McMahon and his successor, Major General Hanson E. Ely, who relieved McMahon in mid-October.
+Following the armistice with Germany in November 1918, the 5th Division marched to Luxembourg, where it was stationed near Esch-sur-Alzette for occupation duty until the beginning of July 1919.